 During Elementary and Middle School

-- Continue to save for college.
+- Continue to squirrel away money for college.
 Make sure that the funds are growing to your expectations.

-- Encourage your child to pursue activities he or she is interested in.
-Extracurricular activities not only look good on a college application, they also improve academic performance.
+- Encourage your child to pursue activities that interest her or him.
+Extracurricular activities also look good on a college application.

 During High School